alexmccreight/alex-hugosite/content/project/2023-05-10-DRE/index.md

 ## [1] 5
 ```

-Finally, we can now use doubly robust estimation (otherwise known as augmented inverse probability weighting) to give ourselves two chances of properly specifying our model.
-First, we will create ten regression models, similar to those from above, and then we will create ten IPW models.
-Once we collect all of our estimates of the ATT (average treatment effect among the treated) we can calculate an average of these numbers, giving us our estimated average causal effect of the truth (contingent upon one of the models being properly specified).
-After running this simulation, we can see that when misspecifying our IPW model (by not including the interaction term between `randomVar1` and `randomVar2`), we still get estimates of 5 for our ATT which matches the true average causal effect of the treatment variable.
+Finally, I use doubly robust estimation (also known as augmented inverse probability weighting) to allow two chances to specify the model properly.
+First, I created ten regression models similar to those from above, and then I created ten IPW models.
+After the model yielded the ATT estimates, I calculated their averages which is the estimated average causal effect of the truth (contingent upon one of the models being properly specified).
+After running this simulation, we can see that when misspecifying our IPW model (by not including the interaction term between `randomVar1` and `randomVar2`), I still get estimates of 5 for the ATT, which matches the true average causal effect of the treatment variable.

 ```r